The Sony 50mm f1.2 G Master will satisfy those who obsess over clinical sharpness with the bokeh to match and just a bit of lens flare.

 - A few autofocus issues with strong backlighting

-- Still has this render that’s nowhere as gorgeous as Canon’s
+- Still has a render that’s nowhere as gorgeous as Canon’s

 The Sony 50mm f1.2 G Master is the third autofocusing 50mm f1.2 lens to hit the modern mirrorless camera market.
 Quite honestly, Sony isn’t doing anything necessarily different here.
 They’re all weather sealed.
 They all have control rings of some sort.
 If anything, Sony is playing catch up to the rest of the market with this lens.